 HIGH DEFINITION: Our most popular option, these photos are scanned at 600 DPI.
 Color Fix, Image Rotation, Scanning in Order and Custom File Structure are thrown in for free!
 This option allows you to zoom in so you can recognize faces and make prints.
 Our experience is that customers are thrilled with this option.
 These digital images pack in 4 times the data of a 300 DPI scan.

-Professional: The ultimate in scanning quality.
+Ultra High Resolution: The ultimate in scanning quality.
 Professional photographers, museums, restoration experts and graphic artists use this to maximize the quality of their digital images.
 These digital images pack in 16 times the image data of a 300 DPI scan.

 Please visit our Photo Resolution page to see examples of the differences between these quality levels.